MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 1. Under the **Policy management** pivot, select the profile you want to configure a policy for
 1. Under the **Policies** pivot, select **Add policy**
-1. Search for the policy you want to configure for this profile.
+1. Under **Configure a policy**, search for the policy you want to configure for this profile.
 Set the configuration settings/values for the policy you select.
 1. Select **Save**.

 #### Assign a configuration profile to an Azure AD group